 ecosyn®-BCT blind rivet nuts for carbon

-The R&D engineers in charge of lightweight construction at BMW listened closely when we presented our ecosyn®-BCT blind rivet nuts for the first time.
+The R&D engineers in charge of lightweight construction at BMW listened closely when we presented our ecosyn®-BCT blind rivet nuts for the first time (BCT is a registered trademark of BBA srl.).
 It is designed specifically for applications in thin-walled, high-tensile, soft, porous or sandwich materials.
 Thanks to the Bulge Control Technology that ensures that no crack forms in the base material.
 In fact, interest was so great that a short while later we were given the opportunity to present our ecosyn®-BCT blind rivet nuts at an in-house expo at BMW – which was somewhat unusual for a relatively new supplier like us.

 Easy to use within short cycle times

 Those in charge at BMW quickly realized that ecosyn®-BCT blind rivet nuts are the ideal solution for a series of fasteners in the newly developed BMW i3 and i8 electric cars.
 In fact, they’re so unique that they are the only product that meets all of BMW’s specifications: The parts have to provide process reliability; they can’t damage the CFRP during installation; and they must be easy to use within the relatively short cycle time on the assembly line.
 In contrast to the initial gluing solution, our blind rivet nuts have the advantage that they don‘t require curing time.
 They can be installed in just a few seconds.
 Valuable time can be saved, which in turn can have a positive effect on productivity.